RIF Frequently Asked Questions

 No. Hiring a general contractor is recommended, but not required, for RIF projects.
 If you have experience managing repair projects, you can choose to hire subcontractors directly and coordinate the work yourself.
 You will be required to submit proof of current licensure and insurance for all subcontractors.

-For Loan Option ($25K/10Y), all loan payments are deferred and the loan principal and interest are ultimately forgiven as long as the conditions below are met during the loan term.
+For both Loan Options (Minor Repair/10 Year and Moderate Repair/15 Year), all loan payments are deferred and the loan principal and interest are ultimately forgiven as long as the conditions below are met during the loan term.

-If the above are not met or the property is sold, the remaining principal on the loan must be repaid to PHDC at 4% interest.
+If the above requirements are not met or the property is sold, the remaining principal on the loan must be repaid to PHDC at 6% interest.

 In a multi-unit building, are all units subject to the affordability requirements?